There are no faq questions related to that category

 Can FloFit be fitted directly to compression fittings?

 FloFit pipes are suitable for use with compression fittings, however a pipe insert must always be used.
 Compression fittings with a short pipe stop depth or hard olives should not be used with plastic pipe.
+Hard olives can be replaced with soft copper olives.

 Can FloFit be fitted directly to copper pipes?